Frontiers journals are at the top of citation and impact metrics

 Indexed in: Google Scholar, DOAJ, CrossRef, Semantic Scholar, CLOCKSS

-Health Communication welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.
+Health Communication welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Health Communication, where they are peer-reviewed by the Associate and Review Editors of the specialty section.